 IFFI 2019: Amitabh Bachchan Retrospective Opens at Kala Academy

-A retrospective of films of the recipient of the most prestigious film award of the country, Dadasaheb Phalke Award is showcased during IFFI.
-This year, the 50th edition of Asia's biggest film festival, is showcasing a retrospective of Amitabh Bachchan as he was honoured with Dadasaheb Phalke award this year that also makes him the 50th recipient of the Dadasaheb Phalke Award.
+A retrospective of films of the recipient of the most prestigious film award of the country, Dadasaheb Phalke Award is showcased during International Film Festival of India (IFFI).
+This year, the 50th edition of Asia's biggest film festival, is showcasing a retrospective on Amitabh Bachchan as he was honoured with the Dadasaheb Phalke award this year; it also makes him the 50th recipient of the prestigious Award.

 Mr Bachchan inaugurated the retrospective at Kala Academy in Goa today.
-Speaking at the launch Mr. Bachchan said, "I feel deeply humbled and would thank the Government of India for this prestigious award.
+Speaking at the launch, Mr Bachchan said, "I feel deeply humbled and would thank the Government of India for this prestigious award.
 I've always felt that I'm not deserving of such recognition but I humbly accept this with a lot of grace and affection."

 (Image Source: IFFI 2019 Twitter)